-In Menderin, the full-day schooling makes it more difficult for children to manage school and work.
-Some boys work mainly at weekends.
-Mekonen, aged 12 and in Grade 4, sells boiled potatoes and says he does not miss school to work.
-Two 13-year-old boys who sell chewing gum mentioned sometimes missing school in the afternoons, although one of them said his absences were not due to work but because he does not feel like being at school.
-Some of the girls are involved in petty trade after school or at weekends.
-Shemsia, aged 12 and in Grade 4, sells goods on the street; her mother buys tissue paper, biscuits, sweets, cigarettes, mobile cards, and chewing gum, and Shemsia sells them after school.
-Filagot, who is the same age and in the same grade, sells injera after school for up to six hours, giving the money that she earns to her mother.
-Most of those working say that they do not miss school and manage to work after school or at weekends.
-However, Yimenashu, a 13-year-old girl in Grade 6, sells lollies and is sometimes late or absent from school in the afternoon; her grandmother begged her teachers to be considerate about her need to work, and they are understanding.
+In Menderin, the full-day schooling made it more difficult for children to combine school and work.
+Some boys worked mainly at weekends.
+Mekonen, aged 12 and in Grade 4, sold boiled potatoes and said he did not miss school to work.
+Two 13-year-old boys who sold chewing gum mentioned sometimes missing school in the afternoons, although one of them said his absences were not due to work but because he did not feel like being at school.
+Some of the girls were involved in petty trade after school or at weekends.
+Shemsia, aged 12 and in Grade 4, sold goods on the street; her mother bought tissue paper, biscuits, sweets, cigarettes, mobile cards, and chewing gum, and Shemsia sold them after school.
+Filagot, who was the same age and in the same grade, sold injera after school for up to six hours, giving the money that she earned to her mother.
+Most of those working said that they did not miss school and managed to work after school or at weekends.
+However, Yimenashu, a 13-year-old girl in Grade 6, sold lollies and was sometimes late or absent from school in the afternoon; her grandmother begged her teachers to be considerate about her need to work, and they were understanding.

+3.3.
 Secondary school, private schooling and evening classes

-Opportunities and inequalities in education are more apparent among the older children, and differences between the rural and urban sites and between rich and poor are accentuated by private school and evening classes, although evening classes can also offer opportunities for working children, especially boys.
+Opportunities and inequalities in education were more apparent among the older children, and differences between the rural and urban sites and between rich and poor were accentuated by private school and evening classes, although evening classes could also offer opportunities for working children, especially boys.

-In Leki, none of the children have been to private school or attended evening classes, and joining secondary school in town presents challenges of distance and cost.
-Both the children who had gone on to secondary school dropped out.
-The boy, Moti, dropped out of Grade 9 because his family could not finance his education in town, where he now lives earning a living from fishing.
+In Leki, none of the children had been to private school or attended evening classes, and joining secondary school in town presented challenges of distance and cost.
+Both the children who had gone on to secondary school had dropped out.
+The boy, Moti, dropped out of Grade 9 because his family could not finance his education in town, where he now lives earning a living from fishing in the nearby lake.
 The girl, Edilam, completed Grade 10 four years ago, but did not have good enough grades to continue.

 In Leku (urban), there were cases of girls in private schools and boys in evening classes - but not the reverse.
-Some girls in full-day private schools are also involved in paid work, such as 13-year-old Maralem (Grade 6) who sells cabbages and kitta pancakes when she finishes school at 3:30.
-Several of the boys attending evening classes are migrants.
-Serekebirhan, aged 14, migrated to Hawassa after his father died and, after portering on the streets, was taken in by his uncle and started selling biscuits through a middleman.
+Some girls in full-day private schools were also involved in paid work, such as 13-year-old Maralem (Grade 6), who sold cabbages and kitta pancakes when she finished school at 3:30.
+Several of the boys attending evening classes were migrants.
+Serekebirhan, aged 14, had migrated to Hawassa after his father died and, after portering on the streets, was taken in by his uncle and started selling biscuits through a middleman.